fluxninja/aperture/docs/content/reference/configuration/agent.md

 <dt>worker_limit</dt>
 <dd>

-(int64, default: `0`) When greater than 0, all jobs will be dispatched to a pool of goroutines of WorkerLimit size to limit the total number of processes usable by the Scheduler.
-If all worker threads are in use, job scheduling will wait till a job can be dispatched.
+(int64, default: `0`) Limits how many jobs can be running at the same time.
+This is useful when running resource intensive jobs and a precise start time is not critical.
+0 = no limit.
 If BlockingExecution is set, then WorkerLimit is ignored.

 </dd>